childrentime/reactuse/CONTRIBUTING.md

 Feel free to enhance the existing functions.
 Please try not to introduce breaking changes.

+## Code Style

+- An if or for statement block must be enclosed in curly braces.
+- Statements must be enclosed in semicolons.

 ## Thanks

 Thank you again for being interested in this project!
 You are awesome!